DavyLandman/csvtools/doc/csvgrep.md

 [ 258MiB/s]
 ```

-csvkit's csvcut does not offer different patterns for different columns.
+csvkit's csvgrep does not offer different patterns for different columns.